ProteinGym/proteingym-base/README.md

 ### 1.3.4 Loading MSA data

 When loading MSA data either [biopython](https://biopython.org/) or [biotite](https://www.biotite-python.org/latest/index.html) is required to be installed.
 We recommend the use of biopython as it has support for alignments outside the fasta format.
+To install either biopython or biotite as optional packages run the following in your command line:

+`uv sync --extra biotite` for biotite

+`uv sync --extra biopython` for biopython

 >[!CAUTION]
 >Biotite only supports loading from fasta.
 So any aligment outside the fasta format (ending with .fa or .fasta) will throw an error